wordofwarning/wordofwarning.org/current/2016-spring/standen/index.md

 *Presented by* Derelict + Word of Warning *in Manchester + Preston*<br>*Part of* Thursday Lates *at* the Whitworth

 #### In Brief
-An immersive choral sound bath in the ...
+An immersive choral sound bath.

 See her <a href="http://" target="_blank">trailer</a>.